Courtskit/102-learning-journal/Reflection 102.1.md

 # Lets Review
 ## Github
-*A platform for creating, sharing and networking.*
+*A online platform for creating, sharing and collaborating.*

 Github comes with templates to easily publish a simple web page.
 ___
 ## Visual Studio Code
-*A great code editor.*
+*A great code editor for programming.*

 This Code Editor has downloadable extensions that can be used to enhance the coders experience and workflow.
 In other words, having a good code editor can save a programmer alot of time.
 ___